Preparing a Next Generation of Mathematics Teacher Leaders for Washington State

 A project funded through a Mathematics and Science Partnership (MSP) grant from the U.S. Department of Education and the Washington State Office of Superintendent of Public Instruction (OSPI)

-To support these new leaders as they work in their classrooms, MEC provides a series of 4-day mathematics content workshops, monthly webinars using MSPnet, and pushes into classrooms with Studio Days for teachers and administrators.
-Both virtual meetings through webinars and classroom-based Studio Days have proven far more effective than we had anticipated.
+To support these new leaders as they work in their classrooms, MEC provided a series of 4-day mathematics content workshops, monthly webinars using MSPnet, and pushes into classrooms with Studio Days for teachers and administrators.
+Both virtual meetings through webinars and classroom-based Studio Days proved far more effective than we had anticipated.

 Major changes are happening in the classrooms of every RMST and they view this classroom work as foundational to their new leadership roles.
 Many RMSTs are now actively providing a series of CCSS-based mathematics content workshops (developed by MEC using MEC’s Principles of Design) to grades 4 – 10 teachers throughout the state; others are now just beginning their new leadership roles.

 To learn more about this groundbreaking work designed to develop a next generation of mathematics teacher leaders, please click on the links to the left.